Coding of billiards in hyperbolic 3-space: Preliminaries

-The hyperbolic 3-space is a 3-dimensional Riemannian manifold with a constant negative curvature (sectional).
-It is a natural extension of the more commonly appearing hyperbolic plane to three dimensions.
+In this section we lay down some basic notions to be used further.
+The hyperbolic 3-space, denoted as $\mathbb{H}^3$, is a 3-dimensional Riemannian manifold that carries a constant negative curvature.
+The notion of curvature in a Riemannian manifold is central to the definition of a hyperbolic space and characterizes the amount by which the geometry of the space deviates from that of the flat Euclidean space. $\mathbb{H}^3$ carries forward the properties of a hyperbolic plane, but in three dimensions, thereby offering three degrees of freedom.
 The hyperbolic plane cannot be embedded in $\mathbb{R}^2$ and thereby is studied using various models, most common being the Poincar\'e half plane model denoted $\mathbb{H}^2$ and the Poincar\'e disc model denoted $\mathbb{D}^2$, see e.g., \cite{anderson}.
-Same holds true for the hyperbolic 3-space which is dealt with two commonly used models - Poincar\'e half space model denoted $\mathbb{H}^3$ and Poincar\'e ball model denoted $\mathbb{B}^3$.
+Same holds true for the hyperbolic 3-space which is dealt with two commonly used models - Poincar\'e half space model denoted $\mathbb{H}^3$ and Poincar\'e ball model denoted $\mathbb{B}^3$.\\